 Astronomers from the Harvard-Smithsonian Center for Astrophysics have concluded from a systematic study of very young cores that most embryonic stars form in multiple systems, and later some of them separate.

 The origin of binary stars has long been one of the central problems of astronomy.
 One of the main questions is how stellar mass affects the tendency to be multiple.
 There have been numerous studies of young stars in molecular clouds to look for variations in binary frequency with stellar mass, but so many other effects can influence the result that the results have been inconclusive.

 They found that most of the embedded binaries are located near the centers of their dust cores, indicative of their still being young enough to have not drifted away.
 About half of the binaries are in elongated core structures, and they conclude that the initial cores were also elongated structures.
 After modeling their findings, they argue that the most likely scenarios are the ones predicting that all stars, both single and binaries, form in widely separated binary pair systems, but that most of these break apart either due to ejection or to the core itself breaking apart.
 A few systems become more tightly bound.
 Although other studies have suggested this idea as well, this is the first study to do so based on observations of very young, still embedded stars.

-Reference: “Embedded Binaries and Their Dense Cores,” Sarah I. Sadavoy and Steven W. Stahler, 3 May 2017, Monthly Notices of the Royal Astronomical Society.
+Reference: “Embedded Binaries and Their Dense Cores” by Sarah I. Sadavoy and Steven W. Stahler, 3 May 2017, Monthly Notices of the Royal Astronomical Society.